vzhou842/victorzhou.com/content/posts/2019-11-04-sendy-recaptcha.md

 </form>
 ```

+Did you notice that highlighted line before?
 Why would the official Sendy form include a hardcoded `subform` field that's not documented in the [Sendy API](https://sendy.co/api)?

 Yup, you (might have) guessed it.
 The `subform` field **enables server-side reCAPTCHA verification**.
-If that field isn't set to `yes`, **server-side reCAPTCHA is completely disabled**.
+If that field isn't set to `yes`, server-side reCAPTCHA is **completely disabled**.

 I sent what I'd found to Ben immediately:

 ![](./media-link/sendy-recaptcha/email3.png)

-As you can probably guess, his response was not what I was hoping for:
+His response was not what I was hoping for:

 ![](./media-link/sendy-recaptcha/email4.png)